You have skipped the navigation, tab for page content

 Finally, with six Roosters NRL players engaged in Wednesday’s State of Origin match, a number of Roosters NSW Cup players are also on stand-by for NRL duty, depending on how many players get through the representative fixture.
 This leads to further uncertainty surrounding the final make-up of Saturday’s NSW Cup team.

 The NSW Cup team does get back Junior Pauga from NRL duty, who comes into the side on the left wing, replacing Trey Peni, who has been named as the 18th man.
-Five eighth Jake Elliott drops back to Jersey Flegg Cup, but his replacement is yet to be named, whilst Michael Coleman’s replacement at hooker is likely dependent on Benaiah Ioelu’s involvement in Saturday’s NRL clash.
+Michael Coleman’s replacement at hooker, however, is likely dependent on Benaiah Ioelu’s involvement in Saturday’s NRL clash.
+That will be finalised at 3.45 pm on Saturday.

 Darcy Smith, who turns 19 on Saturday, moves from the bench to take the starting spot on the left edge, with Aston Warwick returning to the bench.

-Finally, on the bench Itula Seve is another player unavailable, and he is replaced by 17 year old prop Charleston Te Rore, who made his NSW Cup debut in Round 10.
+Finally, on the bench Itula Seve goes back to Jersey Flegg Cup, and he is replaced by 17 year old prop Charleston Te Rore, who made his NSW Cup debut in Round 10.

 The full team list can be found here: